sublimelsp/LSP-volar/README.md

 }
 ```

-It is advisebale to disable the LSP-typescript plugin to avoid showing duplicate results.
+It is advisable to disable the LSP-typescript package to avoid showing duplicate results.